MariaSagayaraj/Assessment/README.md

 The purpose of this project is to develop a test approach and document most critical bugs for the given resource
 ## Resource
 https://buggy.justtestit.org
-## Features

-:heavy_check_mark: Analyzing the above resource

-:heavy_check_mark: Developing a test approach

-:heavy_check_mark: Creating an automated test solution to test the top 5 critical functionalities of BuggyCars

-:heavy_check_mark: Document Bug report on most critical bugs in the application

 ## Instruction
 ### Setup / Prerequisite